AmeriCorps at Neighborhood House

 Listing ID #49924 - Are you passionate about helping low-income kids get to college?
 Want to have fun while helping?
 As a tutor you will tutor, but you’ll also organize recreational activities, field trips, and art workshops.
 Through project-based learning, you’ll help the kids learn through real-word problems and presentations to families, friends, and the community.
 And you’ll laugh.
 A lot.

-- Burndale Homes, Auburn - 1 position available, 1 position filled
+- Burndale Homes, Auburn - 2 positions filled

-- Firwood Circle, Auburn - 2 positions available
+- Firwood Circle, Auburn - 2 positions filled

-- Seola Gardens, White Center - 2 positions available
+- Seola Gardens, White Center - 2 positions filled

 YELS (Youth Empowered with Leadership Strengths)